L.A. Comic Con: Convention leadership and organization

 Chris DeMoulin is L.A.
 Comic Con's current CEO, having worked with the convention since its second year in 2012.
 Growing up as a fan of comics since he was a young child, Chris DeMoulin amassed a large collection of comic books before he had to sell them as a young adult to pay for his college education.
-Mr. DeMoulin's genuine passion for the comic book community led him to build L.A.
+Mr. DeMoulin's passion for the comic books led him to build L.A.
 Comic Con as a fan-driven, community-oriented convention.

 The convention maintains a full-time team of just under 10 employees throughout the year, and seasonally expands annually to employ 150 staff during the convention's official event weekend.

 Stan Lee's legacy at the Con

 Formerly known as "Stan Lee's L.A.
 Comic Con", Stan Lee formed a partnership with the convention in 2012 and continued working with the event until his passing in 2018.
-Mr. Lee was motivated to work with L.A.
+Lee was motivated to work with L.A.
 Comic Con based on their fan-motivated organizational culture.
-"I think he felt the legacy of what we wanted to create here was safe in our hands, because we were honest-to-goodness fans, not just business people looking to make a buck" —Chris DeMoulin, CEO of Comikaze Entertainment.
+Comikaze Entertainment CEO Chris DeMoulin stated "I think he felt the legacy of what we wanted to create here was safe in our hands, because we were honest-to-goodness fans, not just business people looking to make a buck."

 L.A.
-Comic Con 2019 featured numerous dedications to Stan Lee's legacy, including a memorial wall inviting attendees to write their well-wishes in Stan Lee's memory and a main stage panel hosted by Deadpool co-creator Rob Liefeld in Mr. Lee's honor.
+Comic Con 2019, the first since Lee's death, featured numerous dedications to his legacy, including a memorial wall inviting attendees to write their well-wishes in his memory and a main stage panel hosted by Deadpool co-creator Rob Liefeld in Lee's honor.